 By 1910 Nicholas Hearne had become an agent for real estate and insurance.
 In the 1910 census it was reported that Mary, though Californian, was of “Mexican-Spanish” ancestry.
 Edmund himself was working as a clerk in a grocery store; later in the year, as we know, he was brought east to play for the Red Sox.

 Quite how he progressed to the big-league opportunity is hard to trace.
 His minor-league experience was minimal.
-He presumably played semipro ball, and is probably the same Hearne who played in the Northwestern League in 1907 for three teams – the Butte Miners, Vancouver Canucks, and Seattle Cubs.
-He played most of the games for Seattle, where he was known as Reddy or Red Top.
+He seems to have played semipro ball, and is certainly the “Herne” playing second base for Ogden, Utah in 1906.5 He is probably also the same Hearne who played in the Northwestern League in 1907 for three teams – the Butte Miners, Vancouver Canucks, and Seattle Cubs.6 He played most of the games for Seattle, where he was known as Reddy or Red Top.
 He’s listed with a combined league record of 39 games and a .151 batting average.
-He was said to have received an offer in early 1908 to play for the Cripple Creek team, but he was under contract to Seattle so was unable to accept.v
+In September he was seen playing for Kelso in the Tri-City League.7 He was said to have received an offer in early 1908 to play for the Cripple Creek team, but he was under contract to Seattle so was unable to accept.8

-The year 1910 ended nicely for him, however.
+The year 1910 ended nicely for him.
 The November 5 Sporting Life told readers that Hearne was married at Ventura on October 23 “to Miss [Marie] Willis, of that city.
-The wedding was so quiet that the couple got away on their wedding trip before their friends became aware of the event.”x Perhaps Miss Willis urged him to give up baseball.
-Even though the Red Sox spent most of 1911 spring training in California, it doesn't appear that Hearne received even so much as an invitation to work out with the team.xi
+The wedding was so quiet that the couple got away on their wedding trip before their friends became aware of the event.”17 Perhaps Miss Willis urged him to give up baseball.
+Even though the Red Sox spent most of 1911 spring training in California, it doesn't appear that Hearne received even so much as an invitation to work out with the team.18

 It’s also not clear if or how that marriage ended; come June 1917, Hearne was single and living by himself in the Cadillac Hotel in San Francisco.
 He was working as the assistant manager of a cafeteria.
 Shortly afterward, he was called and he served in the US Army from August 4, 1917, until January 24, 1919, leaving the army as a sergeant.